What Are The Different Cigar Shapes?

 - Typical Imperial Dimensions (in): 7.5×38

 Essentially a Panatela with the same ring gauge and an extra inch in length, Lanceros are a rare breed.
 These refined cigars also feature a very slightly larger ring gauge in order to support the extra length.

 Nevertheless, Lanceros are experiencing a minor renaissance with a fervent following.
 If you ever have the opportunity, they’re a unique cigar that offers an evolution in flavours similar to the Churchill.

 If you love long cigars with very thin ring gauges, it’s worth tracking one down to try it.
 However, make sure you smoke it slowly.
 The long length and narrow ring gauge of this cigar shape means that it can get hot very quickly!

 To browse Lancero cigars available for sale on CigarPage, click here.

 - Typical Metric Dimensions (mm): 190×20

-Although the Churchill carries his namesake, this vitola was said to be the British PM’s favourite.
-Although not strictly twice the size of a corona, they’re somewhat larger and offer a full experience.
+Although the Churchill carries his namesake, the Double Corona was said to be the British PM’s favourite.
+Although not strictly twice the size of a regular corona, they’re somewhat larger and offer a full experience.

-Double Coronas may take several hours to smoke but you can experience the aromas’ evolution and complexities to a greater degree than a smaller cigar.
-They are also sometimes referred to as Prominentes in Cuba.
+A Double Corona may take several hours to smoke but you can experience the aromas’ evolution and complexities to a greater degree than a smaller cigar.
+A Double Corona also sometimes referred to as Prominentes in Cuba.

 - Typical Imperial Dimensions (in): 9.25×47